Summer Sweet Corn and Tomato Salad

-This corn and tomato salad makes use of summer’s bounty of sweet corn, juicy tomatoes, fresh basil, and pairs with tangy feta cheese for a delightful side dish!
-I love using the Instant Pot to cook the corn, because it turns out perfectly every time.
+This corn and tomato salad makes use of summer’s bounty of sweet corn, juicy tomatoes, and fresh basil to make a delicious side dish.

 Beat the heat by bringing this refreshing corn and tomato salad to summer get-togethers or serving it alongside your grilled fare!